-While visiting Paris, don’t visit the museum just in daytime, I highly recommend visiting the illuminated Louvre Museum in the evening.
+While visiting Paris, don’t visit the Louvre museum just in daytime, I highly recommend visiting the illuminated Louvre Museum in the evening.
 Even if you are short on time, try to spare a few hours from your Paris itinerary in the late afternoon hours so that you can catch a glimpse of the shinning Louvre pyramid when the sun sets.
+I’m going to present some of the less-known and interesting facts about Louvre Museum.

 The Louvre museum comprises of two main attractions – one being the Musée du Louvre itself and the other being Arc De Triomphe Du Carrousel.